nasa/cumulus-orca/website/docs/developer/deployment-guide/creating-orca-glacier-bucket.md

 }
 ```
 The Principal value is the AWS root user for your Cumulus application that will
-access the ORCA archive bucket.
+access the ORCA reports bucket.
 See the Archive Bucket instructions for assistance getting this value.

 Replace the number in `arn:aws:iam::012345678912:root` with the value of your account number.